-Once again, Netflix detects those, blocks them, and the game is once more afoot.
+Once again, Netflix detects those, blacklists them, and the game is once more afoot.

 If this constant back-and-forth has led your VPN provider to give up the Netflix ghost, it’s time to find a better provider.
-I recommend ExpressVPN.
+I recommend NordVPN.

-In addition, the provider offers 24/7 customer support, comprehensive global server coverage, great privacy protections, fast connection speeds and more.
+In addition, the provider offers 24/7 customer support, comprehensive global server coverage, great privacy protection, fast connection speeds, and more.

 Fast Connection Speeds

-If you’re using ExpressVPN, you won’t have any worries about meeting Netflix’s bandwidth requirements.
-You also won’t have any issues finding the fastest available VPN server, either, thanks to the ExpressVPN app’s built-in speed test feature.
+If you’re using NordVPN, you won’t have any worries about meeting Netflix’s bandwidth requirements.

-I’ve found that, on average, this provider offers connection speeds measuring in at within 20% of my ISP-only connections.
-Of course, this all depends on your usual connection speeds, but ExpressVPN should easily be up to handling Netflix content requirements.
+I’ve found that, on average, this provider offers fast connection speeds.
+Of course, it all depends on your usual connection speeds, but NordVPN should easily be up to handling Netflix content requirements.

-A 30-day money-back guarantee is available, but I’m reasonably certain you’re going to like ExpressVPN enough to stay.
+A 30-day money-back guarantee is available, but I’m reasonably certain you’re going to like NordVPN enough to stay.

-I always received quick replies to my support inquiries, and the provider’s 24/7 live support chat feature means you’ll never have an issue getting help when you need it.
+I always received quick replies to my support inquiries, and the provider’s 24/7 chatbot-then-live support chat feature means you’ll never have an issue getting help when you need it.

 Global Server Coverage

-No matter your location, you should have access to the Netflix content of your dreams via ExpressVPN’s over 1,500 servers, well-located in 94 different countries around the world.
+No matter your location, you should have access to the Netflix content of your dreams via NordVPN’s 5,400+ servers stationed in nearly 60 countries around the world.

 Bitcoin is an option for users looking to protect their payment information, as they can use the cryptocurrency to pay for their subscription.

 If and when Avast Secureline VPN lets you down, no worries.
-You can find a better VPN – just look in the direction of ExpressVPN.
+You can find a better VPN – just look in the direction of NordVPN.